Best Synthesizer Keyboards Hands Down 2024 – Two Budgets

 Value

 A lot of synthesizers on the market have numerous functions that may factor in your sound preference and productivity.
 If you need a full polyphonic synth without breaking the bank, digital synths are the best option.
-They are also the best choice if you're unable to choose between Synthesizer vs Keyboard.
+Digital synthesizers are also the best choice if you’re unable to choose between Synthesizer vs Keyboard.
+This is the reason why most keyboard players are content with digital synths.
 Monophonic analog synthesizers are also great entry level and budget options if you are new to synthesis.

 Best Keyboard Synthesizers Selection Methodology

-The first edition was published in 2017 written by Denise Azucena and the current edition was written by Alexander Briones.
+The first edition was published in 2017.
+The current edition was published on August 12, 2024

-We first looked at all the best synths available from major online American music gear retailers that have a street price up to $1000.
-And for this edition, we ended up with even more synths on our short-list for closer examination, which summed to 25.
-This includes other popular synth keyboards that didn't make it to the list, like the Roland JD Xi and Behringer Deepmind - you can see the list in the Music Gear Database.
+We first looked at all the best synths available from major online American music gear retailers that have a street price of up to $1000.
+For this edition, we ended up with even more synths on our shortlist for closer examination, which summed up to 25.
+This includes other highly rated synth keyboards like the Roland JD Xi, Korg Krome, and Behringer Deepmind – you can see the list in the Music Gear Database.

 About the Author and Contributors